API design

 }

-Lists temporal filtering
+## Lists temporal filtering <a href="#lists-windowing" id="lists-windowing"></a>

 Some resources may be filtered using a temporal criterion on a property.
-In this case, the list endpoint usually support min_date and max_date parameters.
+In this case, the list endpoint usually support `min_date` and `max_date` parameters.

 The value can be a date (in ISO YYYY-MM-DD format), but also a month or a year.

-Lists implicit filtering
+## Lists implicit filtering <a href="#lists-implicit-filtering" id="lists-implicit-filtering"></a>

-Some collections use soft-deletion or an enabled/disabled state.
+Some collections use *soft-deletion* or an enabled/disabled state.
 For these resources, implicit filtering is applied to exclude deleted or disabled resources from the default API responses.
-You can access the excluded items by adding the all flag query parameter.
+You can access the excluded items by adding the `all` flag query parameter.

 Example:

-Response expansion
+## Response expansion <a href="#responses-expansion" id="responses-expansion"></a>

 Most API calls support an expansion mechanism to enrich the response with linked sub-resources.
 This enables fetching a full set of data without performing multiple requests.
-Expansion is defined using the expand query parameter with a comma-separated list of wanted sub-resources.
+Expansion is defined using the `expand` query parameter with a comma-separated list of wanted sub-resources.
 Nested sub-resources are also available with brackets.

 Example: The following request will return the bank account 123 with associated connection, the list of latest transactions (it is not possible to control pagination or filtering here), and for each transaction the associated category: